awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 # SSM document plugin reference<a name="ssm-plugins"></a>

-This reference describes the actions, or plugins, that you can specify in an AWS Systems Manager \(SSM\) document\.
-This reference does not include information about AWS Systems Manager Automation document plugins\.
-For information about Automation document plugins, see [Systems Manager Automation actions reference](automation-actions.md)\.
+This reference describes the plugins that you can specify in an AWS Systems Manager \(SSM\) document\.
+These plugins cannot be used in SSM Automation documents which use Automation actions\.
+For information about AWS Systems Manager Automation actions, see [Systems Manager Automation actions reference](automation-actions.md)\.

 Systems Manager determines the actions to perform on a managed instance by reading the contents of an SSM document\.
 Each document includes a code\-execution section\.
 Depending on the schema version of your document, this code\-execution section can include one or more plugins or steps\.
 For the purpose of this Help topic, plugins and steps are called *plugins*\.
 This section includes information about each of the Systems Manager plugins\.
 For more information about documents, including information about creating documents and the differences between schema versions, see [AWS Systems Manager documents](sysman-ssm-docs.md)\.